Lipid bilayers - Part I: Self-assembly

 is produced containing the 128 lipids and added water beads.

-Now you will perform an energy minimization of the solvated system, to get rid of high forces between beads that may have been placed quite close to each other.
+Now you will perform an energy minimization of the solvated system, to get rid of high forces between beads that may have been placed too close to each other.
 The settings file minimization.mdp

-is provided for you, but you will need the topology for water and for the DPPC lipid, and to organize them as a .top
+is provided for you, but you will need the topology for water and for the DSPC lipid, and to organize them as a .top

 file.
-From the website’s Downloads -> Force field parameters -> Martini3 -> Particle definitions section you can get the zip file for the Martini 3 release, which contains the relevant topologies:
+From the website’s Downloads -> Force field parameters -> Martini3 -> Particle definitions section you can get the zip file for the Martini 3 release.
+This archive contains the Martini 3 particle type definitions as well as other relevant topologies.
+Note that the updated lipid parameters must be obtained separately from the GitHub repo.

 wget https://cgmartini-library.s3.ca-central-1.amazonaws.com/1_Downloads/ff_parameters/martini3/martini_v300.zip